-Sage Estimating uses a "ribbon" layout instead of a menu layout.
+Sage Estimating uses a "ribbon" layout

 The ribbon menu replaces the "classic view" menu layout found in previous releases.
 The ribbon layout groups similar tasks on the same tab.
 For example, tasks related to the estimate spreadsheet, such as those for modifying the spreadsheet layout, are found on the Home tab as shown in the following figure.